alxhoff/Odroid-UX3-Syslogger/README.md

-# System logger for Odroid XU3 based off of ftrace
+# System logger for Odroid XU3

-The system logger (syslogger) creates and traces a number of custom trace points that extract system information from a combination of sysfs, kernel stats and device drivers.
+The system logger (syslogger) creates and traces, using ftrace, a number of custom trace points that extract system information from a combination of sysfs, kernel stats and device drivers.

 The system logger implements custom tracing for the following: